 Implementation of the Drug Medi-Cal Waiver in Los Angeles County will require SUD service providers to make significant adjustments to their billing and reimbursement practices, changes that may present very real threats as well as new opportunities to agencies providing SUD services in Los Angeles County.

-Now that you have completed at least two billing cycles under the waiver are you confident that you are meeting financial goals?
+Now that you have completed several billing cycles under the waiver are you confident that you are meeting financial goals?
 Did you make enough money to pay the expenses for the month?
 Did you make too much?
 Is your organization on track to survive and thrive?

 Has your clinical team successfully implemented the ASAM assessment?
 Is documentation being completed on time?
 Are treatment plans designed to be patient-centered?
 Have you reduced the number of people in group therapy sessions to 12 or less?